SUT-CE-Courses/sad/syllabus.md

 # TA Classes
-TA Classes will be held on Wednesday from 18:00 till 20:00 in room https://vc.sharif.edu/rabiee-ta.
+TA Classes will be held on to be announced times in room https://vc.sharif.edu/rabiee-ta.

 <table border="1" style="width: 100%; text-align: center;">
   <tr>